anhgelus/golatt/README.md

 Golatt supports out-of-the-box opengraph.
 To use it, you have to set some global SEO information after creating your Golatt instance.
 To do it, just create a new `golatt.SeoData` instance.
-You can now fill in all required informations, i.e. domain, image and description.
+You can now fill in all required information, i.e. domain, image and description.
 Image must be a relative path inside your `public` directory (e.g., if your image is `public/foo/bar.webp`, the path must be `foo/bar.webp`).
 ```go
 seo := golatt.SeoData{